本文主要介绍PhysX刚体动力学相关的内部机制和使用方法。

 Setup Rigidbody

-Dynamic actor has 3 mass related properties: mass, center of mass, inertia tensor.
+A dynamic actor has 3 mass-related properties: mass, center of mass, and inertia tensor.

-Let mass be 0 means it cannot move.
-Although the doc says 0 is ok for mass, but actually it will cause random crash.
-See Golden Tips.
+Setting mass to 0 means it cannot move.
+Although the documentation suggests 0 is acceptable for mass, it actually causes random crashes.
+See Golden Tips for details.

-Center of mass is the position where force applys upon to generate a translation without rotating.
-It’s defined in local space as Vector3, default value is (0,0,0).
+Center of mass is the point where applied forces generate translation without rotation.
+It’s defined in local space as a Vector3, with a default value of (0,0,0).

-Moment of inertia is a single number that describes how hard it is to rotate an object about a particular axis, while the inertia tensor is a 3x3 matrix that describes how hard it is to rotate an object about any axis.
-Let inertia tensor be (0,0,0) means it cannot rotate by any axis.
+Moment of inertia is a scalar value describing the resistance to rotation about a specific axis, while the inertia tensor is a 3x3 matrix describing resistance to rotation about any axis.
+Setting the inertia tensor to (0,0,0) prevents rotation around any axis.

-The easiest way to calculate mass properties is to always use the PxRigidBodyExt::updateMassAndInertia.
+The simplest way to calculate mass properties is to use PxRigidBodyExt::updateMassAndInertia.
 You don’t need setMassAndUpdateInertia.

-In Official demo North Pole (PhysX_3.4\Samples\SampleNorthPole\SampleNorthPoleDynamics.cpp), all of them are low center of mass, but with different config to achieve different feeling.
+In the official North Pole demo (PhysX_3.4\Samples\SampleNorthPole\SampleNorthPoleDynamics.cpp), all objects have a low center of mass but use different configurations to achieve varied physical behaviors.

-Here are my code snippet to initialize a dynamic rigidbody.
+Here’s my code snippet for initializing a dynamic rigidbody:

 void ActorWrapper::InitRigidbody(bool useGravity, float mass, const PxVec3& centerOfMass, const PxVec3& interiaTensor, const PxVec3& velocity, float drag, const PxVec3& angularVelocity, float maxAngularVelocity, float angularDrag, int constrainFlags)